Tips for Your Job Search

-If you limit your job search to just one method (e.g. just looking on one website; just looking at one organization, etc.), you will limit your options.
+If you limit your job search to just one method, you limit your options.
 Not every kind of job or industry is represented in every job search method.

 That means at the beginning of your final year if you're completing your degree, and it means in fall if you're looking for a summer internship.